shdlabs/SSTorytime/src/demo_pocs/README.md

 ## Nested loops, recursion, and function-like behaviour

 So-called recursive queries are something like nested for loops in postres SQL.
+This will get us part of the way, but the result ends up being insufficient and we'll eventually abandon this approach for use of a stored function.

 Consider the following example used in `postgres_ball.go`
 <pre>
 WITH RECURSIVE templist (name,friend,radius)